 “Overnight,” RIP was a success.
 Overnight, people were aware of us.
 Overnight, RIP’s role in educating people about this unbelievable burden contributed to a growing public outrage.
 Overnight, people put that concern to work by becoming our donors and partners.
-Almost four million families to date have been relieved of $5 billion in such debt.

 By way of that, by purpose and almost by default, we are creating a community of people dedicated to solving problems, not complaining about them.